Eeems/images/images/archlinux/Readme.md

 gnome
 -----

-The following packages have been installed:
+The gnome-shell package has been installed.
- - gnome-shell
- - git
- - make

 rust
 ----